mpanska/JS/README.md

-# JS
+# JS practice
-for javaScript practice projects
+for javaScript practice